 You can park for as long as the posted time limits allow.
 For example, if you park in a two-hour zone, you may park in that space for up to two hours.
 This ensures on-street parking remains accessible at all times.
-Should you need more time than the posted time limit, you will have to move your vehicle to another parking space or be subject to a fine.
+Should you need more time than the posted time limit, you will have to move your vehicle to another parking space or be subject to a fine*

 Show All Answers

 The City of Durham’s residential parking permits, otherwise known as a Controlled Parking Residential Area (CPRA) permit, is a program designed to give residents a better chance of finding on-street parking spaces in their neighborhoods.
 This program governs parking restrictions in six residential communities.
-Please click here to find out if you live on an existing CPRA zoned street.

 It depends upon the time of the event.
 If the special event is staffed outside of your access hours, you will be required to pay the special event rate.

 "Full" signs are visibly placed to help ensure that monthly parkers are able to park in the garages once the transient threshold is reached.
 These signs are removed once the threshold drops.